FaraB-AID/NotesPlus/README.md

 Notes can be placed anywhere (prompt, input text, memory, author's note, WI), but always follow the following pattern:

 Notes must be enclosed with curly brackets `{ }`
+Put a note code on the left side of the brackets, constructed as such:

 An optional duration *#* gets placed first.
-If included, the note will only be injected in the context until the action count equals the action count where the note was first recorded plus the duration (so with a duration of 3, a note will be present for the current action and the next two actions).
+If included, the note will only be injected in the context while the action count is less than the action count where the note was first recorded plus the duration (so with a duration of 3, a note will be present for the current action and the next two actions).
 If the duration *#* is left out or 0, the note will get injected in the context indefinitely (so long as the note remains).
 For instance, a duration 0 note put in a WI will still stop getting injected once the WI stops getting loaded into the context (and thus its note stops being read).
+Notes with a duration *#* will *also* stop getting injected if the note is removed before their duration ends.

+Next place an optional format shorthand, comprised of a few letters, indicating how the note will be formated.
+See the formats below.

-A format code is then placed after the duration *#*, followed by a mandatory location *#* that determines how many lines back in the context the note will be placed, and a colon.
-For unformatted notes with a duration, separate the duration *#* and the location *#* with a `-`.
+Next place a mandatory location *#* that determines how many lines back in the context the note will be placed

 If the location *#* is 0, the note will be injected directly after (in front of) the most recent user text.
 If the location *#* is 1 or more, the note will be injected directly behind *#* lines in the context.

+Finally place a mandatory colon `:` to separate the note code from the text.

-Here are the currently available format codes and the formatting they produce (where *text* represents where the main text of your note will be placed):
+Here are the formats (included in note codes, where *text* represents the main text of your note):

 `{an#: text}` or `{#an#: text}` gets formatted then injected as `[Author's note: text]`